 2. Focus on the “3 R’s”

 These aren’t your traditional 3 R’s.
 I’m talking about read, read and read.
 Plan to read as many books as you want.
 Learn how to use Flipboard and create magazines you can read each day to learn more about your passion.
 Share what you are reading with others.
 Use social media to share your thoughts about your readings.
 Or share posts and articles you read via email with your colleagues.
 When you read, visualize how you can use what you are reading to help your classroom and/or building.
 Dedicate a portion of each day during your offseason to reading.
-I am reading The 5 Choices: The Path to Extraordinary Productivity by Kory Kogon to help improve my productivity during each day.
+Last year I read The 5 Choices: The Path to Extraordinary Productivity by Kory Kogon to help improve my productivity during each day.
+This summer I have already read The 21 Irrefutable Laws of Leadership by John Maxwell, Linchpin: Are You Indispensable by Seth Godin, and Leadership and the Art of Struggle by Steven Snyder.

 3. Go to Conferences and EdCamps